-Detailed information about the Clinical Laboratory Evaluation Program can be found in the Program Guide.
+Detailed information about the Clinical Laboratory Evaluation Program can be found in the CLEP Program Guide (July 2018).

 Which facilities are required to obtain a clinical laboratory permit?